-Perhaps strangely, Weems believes the election of Trump may offer the much-needed room to "refocus our international interest because there is an interest now in what it means to have white supremacy rise across many nation gesture opened up a door of possi- social conditions in the United States bilities and a way into exploring this have been very consistent even as we key question about politics, about had a black man in the White House. love, about this loss of trust.
+companion or lover.
+That simple would say, 'a changing same'.
+The gesture opened up a door of possi- social conditions in the United States bilities and a way into exploring this have been very consistent even as we key question about politics, about had a black man in the White House. love, about this loss of trust.
 About A part of what is being underscored in Constructing History is that it is not necessarily a man who will be spun by the greater cause of social completely change the face of a country."

-But there are further layers - layhaps, ghastly ways.
+But there are further layers - laymately we can express ourselves in ers that enhance the obvious in, perhaps, ghastly ways.